 - Expense: Overall advancements in technology, specifically machine learning, can significantly cut costs for organizations in the corporate travel space.
 In addition to reducing the time needed for consolidation, machine learning can provide insight into travel spend by analyzing past trends, observing current trends and predicting decisions for total spend in the future.

-- Traveler Risk Management: Advances have the potential to help businesses forecast travel disruptions such as weather patterns or airports and routes with the most delays; mitigating most customer concerns by communicating updates to travel managers.
-Predictive analytics is currently being tested by large companies such as Amazon, as well as by hoteliers such as Hyatt and InterContinental Hotels Group, according to EyeForTravel’s ‘Bringing Predictive Analytics to the Hotel Industry’ whitepaper, and we expect that this type of technology will only become more efficient with time.
+- Traveller risk management: Advances have the potential to help businesses forecast travel disruptions such as weather patterns or airports and routes with the most delays; mitigating most customer concerns by communicating updates to travel managers.
+Predictive analytics is currently being tested by large companies such as Amazon, as well as by hoteliers such as Hyatt and InterContinental Hotels Group, according to EyeForTravel’s ‘Bringing Predictive Analytics to the Hotel Industry’ white paper, and we expect that this type of technology will only become more efficient with time.

 The future of data with AI